-Can I Quit Work and Get Disability After a Heart Attack?
+Can I Get Disability Benefits After a Heart Attack?

-Having a heart attack doesn't mean that you'll automatically qualify for Social Security disability benefits.
+Having a heart attack or bypass surgery doesn't mean that you'll automatically qualify for Social Security disability benefits.

 In the medical field, a heart attack is called a myocardial infarction (MI).
-A heart attack happens when the heart doesn't get enough blood flow because of a blockage in the arteries.
-The arteries supply oxygen to the heart, so without blood flow, heart tissue loses oxygen and dies.
+A heart attack, or MI, happens when the heart doesn't get enough blood flow because of a blockage in the coronary arteries.
+These arteries supply oxygen to the heart, so without blood flow, heart tissue loses oxygen and dies.
 The longer it takes to restore blood flow to the heart, the more damage to the heart muscle can occur.

 What Causes a Heart Attack?